Psychology of Video: Why Video Marketing Works

-Now that you understand why video marketing is important and how your business can benefit from utilizing them, here are a few example videos to spark inspiration and ideas.
+Now that you understand why video marketing is important and how your business can benefit from utilizing it, here are a few example videos to spark inspiration and ideas.
 Whether you want to create a testimonial video, an informational brand video, or a demo video, there are tons of tools to help you along the way.

 The best way to capture an audience is through showing, not telling.
 It will be easier for people to relate to your video if you focus on showing how your services work and calling out common frustrations in order to spark emotion from them.
-These videos do a great job presenting organized, emotional videos with a purpose.
+These videos do a great job of presenting organized, emotional videos with a purpose.